National impact plans in 2020

-Unfortunately, the situation did not allow us to start the work of our European Gender Equality Taskforce (EGET) which also affected the implementation of national impact plans of most consortium members.
+At the national level, the COVID-19 situation did not allow us to start the work of our European Gender Equality Taskforce (EGET) which also affected the implementation of national impact plans of most consortium members.
 The Taskforce, run by Linda Rustad of Kilden, Fredrik Bondestam of the Swedish Secretariat for Gender Research, and Gemma Irvine of the Maynooth University, was planned to consist in visiting countries and helping consortium partners to make advances at the national level.
-Many of them decided to focus their attention on research funding organisations (RFO).
+This had to be postponed but the plan among several of our consortium members is to focus on research funding organisations (RFO).

 The GENDERACTION team at the Austrian Federal Ministry of Education, Science and Research focused on the presentation and discussion of criteria of good practice to strengthen the implementation of ERA Priority 4 through various stakeholder exchanges (organising events and participating in events and meetings), through their inclusion into Ministerial “basic letter” to universities, and by obtaining the confirmation that the criteria will become a requirement for the next performance agreement period.

 The Austrian team plans to go on with analysing the effectiveness of the use of the criteria, with identifying implementation of criteria of good practice in performance agreement drafts of public universities and public research institutions, and with further dissemination activities.